GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 - Component-level code-splitting
 - Route-level code-splitting

-With component-level code-splitting, you can move individual components to separate JavaScript chunks.
-On particular events, you can load the scripts and render the components.
+With component-level code-splitting, you can move individual components into separate JavaScript chunks.
+On particular events, you can load the relevant scripts and render the components.

 Route-level code-splitting has similar functionality with the difference that you move entire routes into independent chunks.
 Once the user performs a transition from one route to another, they have to download the associated JavaScript and bootstrap the requested page.
 All these operations can lead to significant delays, especially on slow networks.